xDelito/b64xD/README.md

 ```
 pyinstaller --onefile --noconsole --icon=icon.ico .\b64xD.py
 ```
-**Note that the icon file must be in the same folder as the script or .exe**
+**Note that the icon file must be in the same folder as the script or .exe for it to work.**

 I hope this project is useful for you, if you have any questions or suggestions, please don't hesitate to contact me.